Call us now:

 What Legal Framework Supports the Thailand ED visa new rules?

-The Thailand ED visa new rules are grounded in Thailand’s Immigration Act B.E.
+The new Thailand ED visa rules are based on Thailand’s Immigration Act B.E.
 2522 (1979), which grants the Immigration Bureau authority to enforce visa policies and ensure national security.

-The MHESI’s ministerial announcements serve as legal instruments to enforce these new measures, requiring educational institutions to comply with detailed program disclosures and student monitoring.
-Non-compliance can lead to legal consequences, including the suspension of the institution’s ability to sponsor international students.
+The MHESI’s ministerial announcements act as legal instruments to enforce these measures, requiring educational institutions to comply with detailed program disclosures and student monitoring.
+Non-compliance can lead to legal consequences, including suspension of the institution’s ability to sponsor international students.

 How Can Educational Institutions Ensure Compliance with the Thailand ED visa new rules?